 - Slim, Space-Saving Design: Engineered for tight spaces, Pioneer shallow-mount subwoofers deliver punchy bass in a compact form, making them ideal for installation behind or under seats in a wide variety of vehicles.

-- 12-inch Single Voice Coil 4 Ohm SPL Car Subwoofer
+- 12-inch Dual Voice Coil 4 Ohm SPL Car Subwoofer

 Choosing Your Deep Bass Champion: A 12-Inch Subwoofer Buying Guide